tinkerator/pious/README.md

 ## Status

-The package only supports assembling and disassembling known PIO instructions.
+The package supports assembling and disassembling known PIO instructions.
 The tests are extracted from known assembly output.

 To explore: